Paresh-maker/Project-With-SQL/README.md

 # Project-With-SQL
-"Employee and Department Management System"
+Project Name :- "Employee and Department Management System" Project Summary:
-Project Summary:
 This project involves creating and managing a basic Employee and Department Management System using SQL.
 The project aims to help students understand how to design